 Chaos as thousands flee Afghanistan after Taliban takeover

-KABUL, Afghanistan (AP) - Thousands packed into the Afghan capital’s airport on Monday, rushing the tarmac and pushing onto planes in desperate attempts to flee the country after the Taliban overthrew the Western-backed government.
-U.S. soldiers fired warning shots as they struggled to manage the chaotic evacuation.
+KABUL, Afghanistan (AP) — Thousands of people packed into the Afghan capital’s airport on Monday, rushing the tarmac and pushing onto planes in desperate attempts to flee the country after the Taliban overthrew the Western-backed government.
+U.S. troops fired warning shots as they struggled to manage the chaotic evacuation.

 In the capital, a tense calm set in, with most people hiding in their homes as the Taliban deployed fighters at major intersections.
 There were scattered reports of looting and armed men knocking on doors and gates, and there was less traffic than usual on eerily quiet streets.
 Fighters could be seen searching vehicles at one of the city’s main squares.